Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 widgets: can show text, graphics, interact with user, or arrange other widgets on screen. buttons, text input, check boxes.

-linearLayout < ViewGroup < View,
+linearLayout < ViewGroup < View < Object
-LinearLayout inherits from ViewGroup, which is a widget that contains other widgets.
+⋅⋅* LinearLayout inherits from ViewGroup, which is a widget that contains other widgets.
-ViewGroups are FrameLayout, TableLayout, RelativeLayout
+⋅⋅* ViewGroups are FrameLayout, TableLayout, RelativeLayout

+Button < TextView

+ImageButton < ImageView < View < Object

 android:layout_width and layout_height
-match_parent view will be as big as parent wrap_content view with be as big as contents require
+⋅⋅* match_parent view will be as big as parent
+⋅⋅* wrap_content view with be as big as contents require

 android:orientation
-On LinearLayout, determines if children will appear vertically or horizontally.
+⋅⋅* On LinearLayout, determines if children will appear vertically or horizontally.

 android:text
-string resources are places in a separate strings file, "@string/referenced_text"
+⋅⋅* string resources are places in a separate strings file, "@string/referenced_text"

 ### resources